Present, Past and Future Multifaith Calendars...![]()

 The 2011 Multifaith Calendar is dedicated to celebrating the amazing diversity of life.
 Within all faiths, there is a truth that belongs to no one and to everyone.
 It is the soul of goodness, the heart of kindness, the wisdom of the ancients.
 It is in our hearts, minds and souls, no matter where we live or what faith we practice.
 We honour this diversity and we celebrate it in each other.
 It is these many faces of the Divine that we feature and highlight in our 25th anniversary 2011 MFC.

 Additional information on The 2011 MFC cover art.
+View the entire 2011 MFC art collection here.

 2010 MFC - Cherishing Earth's Bounty

 The Earth, especially our Western World, is blessed with abundance.
-Approaching this year’s calendar our imaginations can easily swirl in images of the richness of our surroundings: opulent fields that feed us, rivers and lakes which provide fresh drinking water, and wide varieties of food sources for humans and animals alike.
+Approaching this years calendar our imaginations can easily swirl in images of the richness of our surroundings: opulent fields that feed us, rivers and lakes which provide fresh drinking water, and wide varieties of food sources for humans and animals alike.

 Added to this we are offered countless opportunities for visual stimulation, and for recreation and relaxation for the soul, mind, and body.
 Many can cite connection to the Divine on the mountain top, in the lush forest, or on the expanse of the ocean.![]()

-As we of the Multifaith Action Society reviewed the wonderful collection of art which was once again submitted, we realised that the original theme “Earth Bounty” needed also to include recognition that this bounty cannot be taken for granted.
 We celebrate it, we honour it, and with all the awareness that we now have, we realise that it needs to be guarded and cherished.
-It is in this spirit that we offer this year’s collection of art of different media: to inspire you also to reflect in some new way on our wonderful surroundings.
+It is in this spirit that we offer this years collection of art of different media: to inspire you also to reflect in some new way on our wonderful surroundings.

 2010 MFC cover art info.